 - Communicate more effectively with RTA Procurement and Contracts staff during the solicitation process

-Open solicitations are posted on the RTA Procurement Portal for review and download by registered vendors.
+Open events/solicitations are posted on the RTA Supplier Portal for review and download by registered vendors.

 Contract award information can be found at the Regional Transparency Portal.

 Cancellation of Solicitations

 The RTA reserves the right to cancel in whole or in part any solicitation issued by the RTA.

 The RTA reserves the right to accept any bid or any part thereof or to reject any and all bids.

 The RTA will entertain protests from interested parties regarding its procurement actions.
 Any interested party may file a bid protest on the basis that the RTA failed to comply with a federal or state law or that the RTA failed to follow its own Procurement Regulations.
 For details of the Bid Protest Procedures, please click the link below and refer to Article 12.

 Bid Protest Procedures